wang-jun-hao/tp/docs/UserGuide.md

 `edit INDEX [i/IC] [n/NAME] [d/DATE OF BIRTH] [p/PHONE] [e/EMAIL] [a/ADDRESS] [h/HEIGHT] [w/WEIGHT] [b/BLOOD TYPE]
 [al/ALLERGY]... [con/CONDITION]... [t/TREATMENT]...`

+* You have to be on the main list page to access a patient's profile.
+Use the `list` command to return to the main list page if you are viewing a patient's profile.
 * `edit` on a field that already exists will update it from the previous value to the new value
 * `edit` on an optional field that was not specified at the point of adding patient will fill the field with the given value